Foreign legion of the heart

 Sternberg handles the narrative conventionally enough.
 The usual side stories and sub-plots play out to the inevitable conclusion but the denouement is still breathtaking and quite un-Hollywood.
 Amy disdains the women who traipse off after the troops each time they leave town on desert patrol, and only after Tom is thought badly wounded is she stung into revealing the depth of her feeling.
 Menjou indulges her in her quest to find Tom, but he also hopes to win her companionship, knowing she could never love him the way he loves her, On the night of their engagement she sets off to find the wounded Tom, and comes to realise he is indeed in love with her, with a passion to match her own.

-The French poetic realists would take some of Von Sternbergs visual tropes and melodramatic set-up’s to new levels in realising a particulary European existentialist or humanist vision, building on the legacy of his visual masterworks and yet paradoxically paving the way for both the emotional neo-realism of the Italians and the shadow world of film noir.
+The French Poetic Realist directors would take some of Von Sternberg's visual tropes and melodramatic set-up’s to new levels in realising a particularly European existentialist or humanist vision, building on the legacy of his visual masterworks and yet paradoxically paving the way for both the emotional neo-realism of the Italians and the shadow world of Film Noir.